 How to Reduce Cortisol, the Stress Hormone

-If you are looking to increase your GABA levels with supplements instead of drugs, you have two choices.
+If you are looking to increase your GABA level with supplements instead of drugs, you have two choices.

 You can take a supplement that contains synthetic GABA.

-Or you can take a supplement that supports GABA function.
+Or you can take a supplement that enhances GABA function.

 Here’s a look at both options.